MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/what-is-information-protection.md

 ---
 # required metadata

-title: What is Azure Information Protection? | Azure Rights Management
+title: What is Azure Information Protection? | Azure Information Protection
 description: An overview of the Azure Information Protection service.
 author: cabailey
 manager: mbaldwin